Grants/Funding Opportunities

 FY2025 Grant Funding Application Period

-The District appreciates your interest in the Cooperative Funding Program.
-The application period for the FY2024-25 FDEP funding consideration is now closed.
-Governor DeSantis and the Florida Legislature support water supply and water resource development projects through state funding assistance.
-In anticipation of legislative appropriations being allocated, the District accepted applications for funding consideration for alternative water supply (AWS) and water conservation projects within the District’s 16-county service area for the tentative FY2024-25 budget appropriations.
+The application period for the FY2024-25 FDEP funding consideration is closed.
 On May 9, 2024, the District Governing Board approved the list of applicants for FY2024-25 funding consideration and the list (FY25 Project List) was provided to the FDEP for funding allocations.
 The District will provide a list of FY2024-25 funded projects once the FDEP funding allocations are complete.

 Future Funding Opportunities and Technical Support